cristianpjensen/stock-market-prediction-via-google-trends/README.md

 ## Project Status <a name = "project_status"></a>

 This project is currently under development.
-All data has been collected and cleaned for Njord's usage.

 ## Installation <a name = "installation"></a>